tldr-pages/tldr/pages/common/wp.md

 > The official command-line interface to manage WordPress instances.
 > More information: <https://wp-cli.org/>.

-- Describe the current system environment:
+- Describe the operating system, shell, PHP, and WP-CLI installation:

 `wp --info`